usha0401/Medialert-Pro/Medicine-Time-Android-App/README.md

-**Medicine Time**

-_The Goal:_

-Medicine Time is an native android application meant to aid the forgetful and busy with remembering to take their daily medications.
-It is designed for users who need a little help keeping track of their medication schedule and who are dedicated to keeping the schedule.
-The application allows the user to store pill objects and multiple alarms for those pills.
-Alarms have one time of day and can occur on multiple days of the week.
-The user is able to view their pills in a today view and can select date to view medicines.
-In addition, the application stores the history of when each medication was taken; this will aid the user in keeping track of their medication usage.
+**MediAlert-Pro**

+Goal:
+Medicine Time is a native Android application designed to help users remember and manage their daily medication schedules.
+It targets individuals who need assistance maintaining consistency in their medication routine.

+Key Features:

+Pill Management: Store pill information with associated details.
+Customizable Alarms: Set multiple alarms with specific times of day and recurring days of the week.
+Daily Overview: View scheduled medications for the current day.
+Date-Based View: Select specific dates to review scheduled medications.
+Usage History: Track and review when medications were taken to monitor adherence to schedules.

+This app is ideal for users seeking a reliable tool to maintain their medication routine efficiently.